kaist-cp/cs492-uarch/README.md

 - We will use [Safe Exam Browser](https://safeexambrowser.org/) to prevent cheatings.
   - You should have your laptop configured with Safe Exam Browser before the exam.
-  - TBA: Details will be announced later.
+  - Details will be announced later (TBA).

 ### Attendance (?%)